celestiaorg/CIPs/cips/cip-price-enforcement.md

 Both of these rules are block validity rules.
 Correct validators will vote `nil` or against the proposal if the proposed block contains any transaction that violates these two rules.

 Note that validators may in addition set their own constraints as to what they deem acceptable in a proposed block.
 For example, they may only propose blocks with a gas-price that is higher than the global minimum.
-However, correct validators, SHOULD gossip all valid transactions that are above the defined minimum gas price and not their own local price.
+However, correct validators, SHOULD gossip all valid transactions that are above the defined global minimum gas price and not their own local price.

 This minimum gas price SHOULD be queryable by client implementations.